Mr Martin Sarungi MD, FRCS

 Alexander Siegmeth has worked as an Orthopaedic Consultant at the Golden Jubilee National Hospital since January 2008.
 After attending Medical School and University in Vienna, Austria, he undertook his orthopaedic training at the East Anglia Trauma and Orthopaedic rotation between 2002 and 2006.
 He then spent one year as a fellow in hip and knee arthroplasty at the University of British Columbia, Vancouver, Canada with Doctors Duncan and Masri.
 Following this, he worked as the knee fellow in Exeter for six months.
 Hip and knee revision surgery, prosthetic infections, periprosthetic fractures and anterior cruciate ligament reconstruction are among his special interest areas.
 Alexander started an MBA program in 2011 at Strathcylyde University.

 Frédéric Picard is an Orthopaedic Surgeon and a pioneer in the area of computer-assisted knee surgery, in particular leading the development of Total Knee Replacement surgery.
 After medical training in France, where he was Fellow and Consultant until 1997, he was a visiting scholar at Northwestern University and the Orthopaedic Institute in Chicago (USA) in 1998.
 In 1999, Fred also worked at the Centre for Medical Robotics and Computer-Assisted Surgery at Carnegie Mellon University's Robotics Institute, which works jointly with the Centre of Orthopaedic Research in computer-assisted surgery at University of Pittsburgh Medical Centre (UPMC).
 While at UPMC, Mr Picard developed new applications for surgical navigation in orthopaedic surgery based on Computer Tomography images.
-He was one of the founder members of the Executive Committee of the CAOS-International Society and is also member of several other scientific societies.
+He was one of the founder members of the Executive Committee of the CAOS-International Society and is currently president of the CAOS Computer Assisted Orthopaedic Surgery Society.
 He was one of the co-editors of the first book related to computer hip and knee surgery.
 Since July 2005, he has been working as a Consultant Orthopaedic surgeon at the Golden Jubilee National Hospital of Glasgow in the UK where he set up a recognized research unit.

 Fred Picard received the top honour of being awarded The Royal College of Surgeons of Edinburgh without Examination in October 2012 - you can read more here.